daguenther/Z2A/Resources/Creativity.md

 ## Gimp (C1, I1, U3)

-Gimp is a photo maniuplation program.
-It can be used to mostly everything that other more expensive commerical programs are able to do
+Gimp is a photo manipulation program.
+It can be used to mostly everything that other more expensive commercial programs are able to do

 * [Homepage](http://www.gimp.org/)
 * [Tutorials](http://www.gimp.org/tutorials/)